delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 **Context**

 The Delphix virtualization GUI has two layers: management and setup.
-The management GUI is accessed by admin users who control data assets and objects.
-The setup GUI is controlled by the sysadmin who manages the engine and creates new admin users.
+The management GUI is accessed by admins who control data assets and objects.
+The setup GUI is controlled by sysadmins who manage the engine and create new admin users.

-Alternatively, the engine can be accessed and controlled through the [CLI](https://docs.delphix.com/docs/developer-s-guide/command-line-interface-guide/command-line-interface-overview) or [APIs](https://docs.delphix.com/docs/developer-s-guide/web-services-api-guide)
+Alternatively, the engine can be controlled through the [CLI](https://docs.delphix.com/docs/developer-s-guide/command-line-interface-guide/command-line-interface-overview) or [APIs](https://docs.delphix.com/docs/developer-s-guide/web-services-api-guide).

 **Steps**